 Especially if you yourself are upset for some reason and focused a lot on negative aspects, remember: there are always positive aspects to a person.
 If you can't think of any points off the top of your head, you should sit down and think about them.

 Now comes the criticism, i.e. the meat in the feedback burger.
-The following two tips will give you even more precise advice on how best to formulate it.
+The following two tips will give you even more specific advice on how best to formulate it.

 Last but not least, finish with something positive.
 This is the last burger bun and rounds out the conversation.
-Both sites leave the conversation feeling better.
+Both sides walk away from the conversation feeling better.
 Example:

-"Nevertheless, I am very happy to have you as a team member and I am and I'm very confident that you'll do very well here."
+"Nonetheless, I'm very happy to have you as a team member and I'm very confident that you can improve significantly in that area."